-Prerequisite: Completion of AERO 230 or AFAB 115.
+Prerequisite: Completion of AFAB 115 or AERO 230.

 The course is designed to give students with basic aircraft fabrication skills the necessary knowledge and practical experience to perform effectively and grow professionally in an aircraft production organization.
 The course will introduce the student to the many functional groups that manage, design, plan, schedule, supply, and oversee aircraft production operations.
 Students will gain experience with production and quality standards, process controls, and documentation requirements through participation in hands-on laboratory fabrication projects.
 (AVC)